 I’ll never forget one of the years I was teaching kindergarten, I had a little boy who struggled.
 He didn’t just struggle with academics, but with every aspect of kindergarten.

-The negative effects of technology on kids brains
+The negative effects of technology on children’s brains

-Kids who spend a lot of their time on screens are behind their peers in every area.
-(And yes, this even includes “Learning Apps”).
+Children who spend a lot of their time on screens are scoring behind their peers in every area.

 - Making friends and engaging with their peers- They aren’t exposed to holding conversations or relating to others when they are focused on a screen

-- Any fine-motor related tasks- Kids aren’t getting the practice they need using their fingers when they are staring at a screen, pressing buttons, or swiping on your phone
+- Any fine-motor related tasks- Children aren’t able to get the practice they need using their fingers when they are staring at a screen, pressing buttons, or swiping on screens

 There is even research that shows too much screen time contributes to ADHD, Anxiety, Depression, and Obesity.

 Screen time is one of those “sanity savers” for parents.
-Anytime we need a minute, it is an easy way to keep the kids occupied so we can get something done, or just simply have a minute to ourselves.
+Anytime we need a minute, it is an easy way to keep children occupied so we can get something done, or just simply have a minute to ourselves.

-I’m guilty of it too.
+I’m guilty of it, too.
 I’m tired, busy, and sometimes just need a quiet minute.
-If we aren’t careful, we don’t realize how much screen time our kids are actually getting.
+If we aren’t careful, we don’t realize how much screen time our children are actually getting.
+Small ways screen time adds up without us noticing:

-- Kids don’t need to watch a show or play on your phone while waiting at a restaurant.
+- Watching a show or playing a game at a restaurant.
 Even babies will benefit from being able to watch and listen to conversations happening at the table.

-- Kids don’t need to watch a TV show in the car anytime they go somewhere.
-Keep a stack of books in the car for them to look at, or have them look out the window!
+- Screens in the car.
+Keep a stack of books in the car for them to look at, play a story or podcast, or have them look out the window and ask them to describe what they see.

 - Kids don’t need to be on learning apps.
 At all.
 Although short-term you may think learning apps are helping, they may actually do more harm than good.

-Too much screen time can be harmful to kids, and that’s why I’m so passionate about it.
-I want kids to have experiences that help their brains grow in healthy ways, and that will set them up for success in the long run.
+Research is showing too much screen time can actually be harmful, and that’s why I’m so passionate about it.
+I want children to have experiences to help their brains grow in healthy ways, and set them up for success in the long run.

 Healthy Limits for Screen Time

 If your child has spent a lot of time on screens, a new routine may be difficult.
-I promise it will be worth it.
+I promise it will be worth it though and you’ll notice.

 Tell your child that your TV/Phone has to rest.
 Cover your TV with a blanket if you have to.
 Introduce them to board games, books, and other ways to play around your house.